charmplusplus/charm4py/docs/install.rst

 To build the latest *stable* release, do::

-  $ pip install charm4py --no-binary charm4py
+  $ pip install [--mpi] charm4py --no-binary charm4py

-Or download the source distribution from PyPI, uncompress and run ``python setup.py install``.
+Or download the source distribution from PyPI, uncompress and run ``python setup.py install [--mpi]``.

+The optional flag ``--mpi``, when enabled, will build the Charm++ library with the MPI communication layer (MPI headers and libraries need to be installed on the system).

 To build the latest *development* version, download Charm4py and Charm++ source code and run setup::